 -

-Jobs: While Long Island benefits from proximity to New York City, remote work has freed many families to live where they want — making Northeast Florida more attractive.
-Locally, healthcare, hospitality, and construction are strong industries.
+Jobs: While Long Island benefits from proximity to NYC, remote work has freed many families to live where they want — making moving to St. Augustine FL or Palm Coast more appealing.
+Healthcare, hospitality, and construction are strong local industries.

 -

-Retirement: Many Long Islanders are heading south for retirement.
-Florida’s tax benefits, active 55+ communities, and warmer weather make it an ideal retirement destination.
+Retirement: Many Long Islanders head south for retirement.
+Florida’s tax benefits, active 55+ communities, and sunny weather make it ideal.

 -

-Family-Friendly Communities: Northeast Florida has seen a boom in master-planned communities with amenities like pools, parks, and golf courses — perfect for young families relocating from Long Island.
+Family-Friendly Communities: St. Johns County Florida and Flagler County have seen a boom in master-planned communities with amenities like pools, parks, and golf courses — perfect for young families.

 Local Insights